Feel

 Using the comfort kit

-Next time your child is distressed, try some of these conversation starters to help remind your child that this is a tool that can help soothe them.
+Next time your child is upset or distressed, try some of these conversation starters.
+They can help to remind your child that the comfort kit can help to soothe them.

-‘I can see you’re feeling angry/upset/annoyed.
-Shall we get the box that you have made to look at this together?’
+- ‘I can see you’re feeling angry/upset/annoyed.
+Shall we get the box that you’ve made to look at this together?’

-‘Do you think spending some time going through your self-soothe box / comfort kit will be helpful right now?’
+- ‘Do you think spending some time going through your self-soothe box/comfort kit would be helpful right now?’

-During this time of change and uncertainty, we hope this kit can help you and your child find some comfort.
-We also have some information about talking to your child about coronavirus which you may find helpful too.
+During times of change and uncertainty, we hope this kit can help your child to find some comfort.

 About our health information